 I'm not an executive coach, and I have no desire to become one.
 I want to be upfront about that, because it matters.

 What I am is a senior business leader who has spent over 25 years building brands, leading teams, and asking the kinds of questions that make the right answer visible.
 I've held senior-level roles across publicly traded giants and scrappy startups.
 I've consulted for businesses figuring out who they are and where they're going.
 I've taught marketing courses at the top-ranked Schulich School of Business at York University.
-And I've spent years mentoring mid-career professionals 1:1 who are navigating the exact kinds of decisions your Orbit cohort will wrestle with.
+And I've spent years mentoring experienced professionals 1:1 who are navigating the exact kinds of decisions your Orbit cohort will wrestle with.
+Interviews for the founding cohorts are currently underway.

 I've also been part of an informal peer group for years.
 I know what makes these groups work.
 I know what kills them.
 Orbit is the formalization of that experience.